The Final Repository SFR

 When nuclear power plants are decommissioned

 In the future it is planned to deposit radioactive decommissioning waste from the demolition of the Swedish nuclear power stations (for instance metal waste and building materials) in the repository.
 At the end of 2014 SKB therefore submitted an application to extend the SFR.
-When fully extended it will have room for about 200,000 cubic metres of waste, compared with about 63,000 cubic metres today.
+The application was approved by the government on 22 December 2021.
+When fully extended it will have room for about 200.000 cubic metres of waste, compared with about 63.000 cubic metres today.
 The first Swedish nuclear power plant in line to be decommissioned is Barsebäck.

 Operational start: 1988